 Thornmail is an item with a very specific use: to be build when the enemy team is almost full ad or when they have a few auto attacking champions.
 The bonus health and armor + the reflected damage will give you a lot more survivability in these situations.

-On top of that, Thornmail synergises very nicely with your Sunfire Cape.
+On top of that, Thornmail synergises very nicely with your Sunfire Aegis.
 Making it hard for enemy carries with attack damage to focus you.